 - Wifi Hotspot – You can offer a free wifi hotspot.
 If you’ve ever logged into an airline connection or even a Starbucks, you’ve witnessed dynamic marketing content that’s pushed directly to the user via a web browser.

 - Mobile Browser Detection – Incorporate geolocation in your company website to detect people using a Mobile Browser at your location.
 You can then trigger a popup or utilize dynamic content to target that individual – whether or not they’re on your Wifi.
-The only downside to this is that the user will be asked permission first.
+The only downside to this is that the user will be asked for permission first.

 Choice Loans has developed this infographic as an overview of Proximity Marketing for small and medium-sized enterprises (SMEs):